tytydraco/yessleep/out/I_Am_Rotting_in_My_Apartment.md

 I don't leave.
 I get my groceries delivered and take all of my appointments online.

 I have tried to run.
-Somehow, Rick always finds me before I make it through those doors and out into the sunlight.
+Rick always finds me before I make it through those double doors and out into the sunlight.
 He is the sentry of this ancient building I have come to despise.
-He is always smiling, even as he wrestles me to the ground, even as he drags me back to that old door with the peeling paint and rusted metal unit number.
+He is always smiling, even as he wrestles me to the ground, even as he drags me back to my own unit door with its peeling paint and rusted metal numbers.
+I don't think he's even human.

 I've grown accustomed to the smell of the body as it falls apart.